-There will be first-aid stations located in both fan zones at Barfüsserplatz and Messeplatz.
+Emergency services will be stationed at all ESC venues (Main Venue, Arena Plus, Eurovision Village, EuroClub & Café, Eurovision Square).
 They represent your first point of contact.
 The staff will tell you how to deal with basic issues and point the way in the case of more urgent medical matters, some of which might require a hospital visit.
-The first-aid stations are also the place to go if you are overheating and need access to a cool room.